seamless-protocol/leverage-tokens/docs/src/README.md

 LendingAdapters are periphery contracts responsible for interfacing with external lending protocols (e.g., Morpho).
 Each LeverageToken is configured with a LendingAdapter at the time of creation and must implement the minimal interface `ILendingAdapter`.

 Key responsibilities:
-- Own and expose the underlying debt and collateral positions.
+- Own the underlying debt and collateral positions.
-- Abstract lending protocol-specific logic behind a standard interface for the LeverageManager to consume.
+- Abstract lending protocol-specific logic behind a standard interface for the LeverageManager to consume to manage the positions.

 ### RebalanceAdapter